SePHTaN/semanticHomeMenu/heatpump/semanticHomeMenu_Heatpump.md

 ![Schnell Wahlen Zeitphase](https://github.com/SePHTaN/semanticHomeMenu/blob/main/heatpump/Images/Heatpump_Schnellwahlen_Zeitphase.png)
 ![Schnell Wahlen Ferien](https://github.com/SePHTaN/semanticHomeMenu/blob/main/heatpump/Images/Heatpump_Schnellwahlen_Ferien.png)

 Betriebsart uses directly the Items of the Heatpump.
-Zeitphase can handle up to 4 heating Circuits at the moment Ferien (Holiday and HolidayAtHome) is ready but not functional due to an problem with the ViessmannBinding or the ViessmannAPI itself.
+Zeitphase can handle up to 4 heating Circuits at the moment.
+Ferien (Holiday and HolidayAtHome) is ready but not functional due to an problem with the ViessmannBinding or the ViessmannAPI itself.

 ## The Widget Tabs